ScripterSugar/wdfp-extractor/README.md

 #### Select workspace directory

 Select the directory you want to use as workspace directory.
 Note that your directory must only includes englishes or numbers.
-I recommend you to use root directory in the disk such as `C:/wafuriextract`
+I recommend you to use the directory under the root directory in the disk such as `C:/wafuriextract`

 #### Pull Assets from API / Device / Emulator